szczyglis-dev/py-gpt/README.md

 - `Max evaluation steps in loop` - Maximum evaluation steps to achieve the final result, set 0 to infinity

+- `Append and compare previous evaluation prompt in next evaluation` - If enabled, previous improvement prompt will be checked in next eval in loop, default: False

 - `Verbose` - enables verbose mode.

 **Legacy**